timothydereuse/text-alignment-report/README.md

 Most significantly, the transcript includes only text directly associated with neumes (referred to as _musical text_ from here on out) whereas the OCR process attempts to process all text and all markings on the page that _look_ like text.
 A perfect alignment would therefore have strictly more gaps in the transcript string than in the OCR string; more of the OCR string must be skipped, since errors will manifest as long strings of non-musical text in the OCR.

 We can therefore set different penalties for gap extension and gap opening in each string such that long gaps are incentivised in the transcript string but discouraged in the OCR string.

+Einsiedeln_001r with costs of:

+* 4 for matches
+* -4 for mismatches
+* -4 for gap opening in the transcript
+* -1 for gap extension in the transcript
+* -4 for gap opening in OCRed text
+* -4 for gap extension in OCRed text

 ```
 ___cce___ di__________es__ ve_ni___ent Ro____rate caeli desuper Ecce no_men do_mini _ve_ni